Eyes on the Bay Data Information Harbor:

 Continuous Monitoring Program:

-1. Continuous Monitoring Station Timeline:
+1. Continuous Monitoring Station Timeline (opens in a new tab):

 This interactive timeline graphic shows years of data available for all Continuous Monitoring stations.
 This tool can help when choosing sites of interest, and for comparing years of sampling between or among stations.
-Site Timeline Chart

-2. Continuous Monitoring Station Information Table:
+2. Continuous Monitoring Station Information Table (opens in a new tab):

 You can view and download Continuous Monitoring Station Information in table form, including station coordinates and information on depth locations of water quality meter at each station.
 This table also includes direct links to data downloads of 'Calibration Data' from the Chesapeake Bay Program's DataHub.
-Station Information table

-3. Continuous Monitoring Charts & Data Download:
+3. Continuous Monitoring Charts & Data Download (opens in a new tab):

 Query for Continuous Monitoring 15-minute increment data, and choose to view your selection as a chart, download raw data, or view and download mean, minimum, and maximum values by year, month, or both.
 Copy the resulting URL to easily send collaborators your chart or data download.